L-1 Visas for Intracompany Transfers: Managers and executives

 Is Employer Sponsorship Required?

-How Long Can an Individual Stay in H-1B Status?
+How Long Can an Individual Stay in L-1A Status?

 Spouses and Children

-Spouses and children (under age 21) of H-1B visa holders can be granted H-4 dependent status.
-H-4 status does not provide work authorization.
+Spouses and children (unmarried and under age 21) of L-1A visa holders can be granted L-2 dependent status.
+L-2 status provides work authorization upon filing and approval of Form I-765.

 Government Filing Fees